 About the Opus electric bike systems:

-- The Opus WKND and Connect bikes are equipped with the Shimano STePS ebike drive system.
-It uses a proprietary drive unit that includes the motor, control unit and BB axle.
+- The Opus electric bikes equipped with the Shimano STePS ebike drive system uses a proprietary drive unit that includes the motor, control unit and BB axle.
 The controls and display unit are connected with standard Di2 cables, and the system can be customized, updated and diagnosed using the standard Shimano e-tube program that connects to a computer via USB cables.
 Please see an authorized Opus dealer to service the Shimano STePS system.

-- The Pendix system has two main components, the battery and the motor unit.
-A simple flashing light will indicate a problem with either unit, which can easily be replaced by an authorized Opus-Pendix service location.
+- The Pendix and Vittoria systems have two main components, the battery and the motor unit.
+A simple flashing light will indicate a problem with either unit, which can easily be serviced by an authorized Opus service location.

 - We have used both systems in extended testing, in inclement Canadian weather in all seasons, and they perform flawlessly.
 A note concerning winter use: Battery capacity is reduced in very cold weather, and the battery must be warmed up to above 10 degrees C before charging to avoid damage to the cells.